 An overview of financial management tools used in analyzing and developing strategies for making business decisions.
-Topics include: time value of money, bond and stock valuation, risk and return, capital budgeting, capital structure and dividend policy, working capital management, options and their applications with corporate finance.
+Topics include: time value of money, bond and stock valuation, risk and return, capital budgeting, capital structure and dividend policy, working capital management, options, and their applications incorporate finance.

 MGMT 651 Analytics for Managerial Decision-Making (4)

 Provides students with an understanding of the role analytics play in the decision-making process.
 Topics include quantitative methods of managerial decision-making such as linear programming (LP), network models, transportation, assignment, transshipment, project management (PERT/CPM), inventory management, simulation, decision theory, forecasting, and supply chain management.

 Exploration of crucial aspects of marketing with emphasis on the customer and the marketing mix.
 Development of analytical and critical thinking skills through case study.
 Design and assessment of a basic marketing plan.

 MGMT 674 Human Resources Management (4)